 The ascent was especially amazing for Emanuel who, before this trip, had never left Tanzania (except for a short visit to Kenya).
 From the humblest beginnings as a porter and subsequently a guide on Kilimanjaro, Emanuel has developed into our Kandoo country manager for Tanzania and today manages a team of over 35 guides and 300 porters!
 We can’t be certain, but we believe that he might be the first Tanzanian to summit Island Peak, and we couldn’t be prouder of him.

 Emanuel’s trip was made possible by the Kandoo partner programme, where we invest in the growth and development of our guides and porters in each of the countries we operate.
 Last year we sent Pimba to Tanzania to climb Kilimanjaro and in August we will be sending Dorchi, one of our leading lights in Nepal, on the same trip.
-The partner programme is one of the many ways we are making a big difference in the lives of our staff and in the communities in which we operate.
-Find out more here.

 After the summit the team reunited in Dingboche, where much celebration was had.
 A final surprise for everyone was the helicopter return journey to Kathmandu that really topped off one of the best experiences Nepal can offer.
 We were super encouraged to see how Nepal has recovered so fast from last year’s devastating Earthquake, and can only say to anyone thinking of visiting Nepal, BOOK NOW!